Somatics Practice in Hackney, London

 Start with the 1, 2, 3…

-I have two approaches to my work:
+I have two approaches to my work, Container Approach and Experiential Approach:

-Container Approach
+Somatics Practice - Container Approach

 Every new participant that decides to work with me with this approach, will go through different experiences - developed based on their circumstances and needs; however, the building blocks will be the same.
 No matter your previous experience with somatics, we will start from the basics and move towards empowering you to continue the practice outside the sessions.

-Container Compass
+Somatics Practice - Container Compass

 We are living through floods of heart-wrenching events, genocide, climate collapse, mass unemployment, the heightened experience and fear of active racism, transphobia and ableism.
 For many, maybe including you as well, this is a time where so much feels outside of our control.